-Once you have created your project, you’ll find it under the ”Downloaded Projects” section in the desktop app.
+Once you have created your project, you’ll find it under the ”DOWNLOADED” and "ALL" tabs in the projects' screen in the desktop app.

-You can open your project in the Finder by clicking on “Reveal in Finder” or in ~/Versions/[Your Project Name].
+You can open your project in the Finder by clicking on “Reveal in Finder” from the kebab menu or in ~/Versions/[Your Project's Name].

 In the Finder window you’ll see a button at the top with the Versions icon, click on it to display the following menu:

 From here, you can add a new Sketch file to the project:

 FYI: To add an existing file to the Versions project, just copy or move the Sketch file to the project's folder.

 Open your Sketch file, rename it and make the necessary changes.
 You’ll see that in Sketch there’s an option to add the changed file to the project.